 Factor 1: Percentage of Care

-First, your percentage of care may affect the assessment stage of computing child support.
+First, your percentage of care may affect the assessment stage of computing child support or child support for children over 18 years.
 The government will check how many nights a year a parent has care for the child.
 Here, you and the other parent may agree as to how much care you each provide to the child.

 But don’t worry.
-If you can’t come to an agreement, Services Australia will work things out for you.
+If you can’t agree with your partner, Services Australia will work things out for you.
 With this, they may ask for evidence or documentation that will serve as a basis for their assessment:

 The percentage of care comes in 5 levels: